Setup

 Layer

-By default sprites are drawn in the order they were created in.
-You can change the draw order by editing sprite's .layer property.
-Sprites with the highest layer value get drawn first.
+You can change the draw order by editing a sprite's .layer property.
+Sprites with higher layer values get drawn on top of sprites with lower layer values.

 Try making the blue sprite change to red only if it's overlapping with the red sprite.